Antique Bed Mattresses

 Antique beds or antique reproduction beds are stylish, great for smaller spaces and tiny homes, and provide options that people need to make their homes multifunctional spaces.
 But finding mattresses to fit antique beds can be tough; antique bed sizes are different from the standard twin, full, queen, and king sizes mattresses that are the norm today.

-Some antique beds need three quarter size mattresses.
-A ¾ size mattress is somewhere between a twin and a full, at 48” x 72 or 75” in size.
+Some antique beds need three-quarter size mattresses.
+A ¾ size mattress is somewhere between a twin and a full, at 48” x 72" or 48" x 75” in size.
 Since all mattresses used to be bespoke mattresses (read: made by hand), any mattress-maker could make a custom bed easily.
+If you think about it, it makes the process of rehabbing your antique bed historically authentic!
+Except the actual mattress materials, of course.

-Today’s standard sizes didn’t really become “standard” until the mattress market went into mass-production mode.
+Today’s bed sizes didn’t really become “standard” until the mattress market went into mass-production mode.
 An antique bed mattress would usually be custom sized for the bed frame.
-And since historic/vintage styles are back on trend, almost as opposition to the also-trendy super modern aesthetic, people are looking for custom size mattresses for their antique bed frames.
+And since historic/vintage styles are back on trend (cottage-core, anyone?), almost as opposition to the also-trendy, super-modern aesthetic, people are looking for custom size mattresses for their antique bed frames.
+Bringing vintage beds back to life isn’t only cool, it’s sustainable – you’re upcycling an existing bed instead of contributing to the manufacture of new ones.

-In Europe, big beds, comfy mattresses, and lush bedding were symbols of status and wealth.
+In Europe, big beds, comfy mattresses and lush bedding were symbols of status and wealth.
 Whatever the size, whatever the materials, the wealthy had the resources to get it.
-While a monarch’s castle had dozens of bedrooms, all with huge beds, it wasn’t unusual among the lower classes for entire families to share one bed.
+While a monarch’s castle had dozens of bedrooms, all with huge beds, it wasn’t unusual among the lower classes for entire families to share one bed - probably on the ground, probably made of hay and rough down.
+It really depended on what level of not-wealthy you were.

 Nobles and royalty would usually have large ornate carved wooden beds that were raised high off the floor.
 This was so that the people in the bed wouldn’t be disturbed by vermin that tended to run across the floors, especially at night.
 In colder climates, people would place hot rocks or bricks under their beds for heat.
 Beds also had high canopies that were draped with heavy fabrics.